 Relations — connect two databases together with relations to get the full picture of your work.
 For example, your product team might be launching a new feature, with all the information housed in a page in your roadmap database.
 You can use a relation to connect your roadmap to a database of your team’s meeting notes, meaning all relevant meetings about that project are accessible right on the project’s page.

 Rollups — this helps your aggregate data based on relations.
-Let's say you have a databases of tasks that needs to be completed prior to releasing a new feature, with each task having a checkbox.
+Let's say you have a database of tasks that need to be completed prior to releasing a new feature, with each task having a checkbox.
 You can rollup these tasks to see the progress being made toward launch.
 Learn more about rollups.

 Created time — as soon as a page is created, this will timestamp it with the date and time.
 This helps when you're cleaning up a database to remove outdated project specs or research guidelines.